rescript-association/rescript-core/README.md

 In practice, the proposed standard library is a fusion of `rescript-js`, `rescript-promise`, and `Belt` - all battle tested and well liked, with a few minor additions sprinkled in.
 So while we're calling this a new standard library, the parts it's made up of isn't new.

 It ships as a separate package, so you can try it out and start migrating to it if you want at your convenience.
-Eventually, if the community likes it and it stands the test of time, it'll might its way into the compiler.
+Eventually, if the community likes it and it stands the test of time, it might make its way into the compiler.
 And, at that point it would replace the current `Js` namespace.

-We don't anticipate nor plan for larger changes to any of the API:s, but please beware _changes may still happen_ as this project stabilizes.
+We don't anticipate nor plan for larger changes to any of the APIs, but please be aware that _changes may still happen_ as this project stabilizes.
 We're of course also interested in the community's feedback on the APIs.

 ## Guiding principles

 We've been following a few guiding principles as we developed this:

 - Familiarity for JavaScript developers.
-Let APIs follow their JS equivalents as much as possible, and where there's new APIs that don't exist in the JS standard library, follow a naming and layout that we think will feel familiar to a JS developer.
+Let APIs follow their JS equivalents as much as possible, and where there are new APIs that don't exist in the JS standard library, follow a naming and layout that we think will feel familiar to a JS developer.
 Example: `Belt.Array.keepMap` is included in the `Array` module, but here renamed to `Array.filterMap` to be more familiar to JS developers.
 - Focus on zero cost APIs, but prioritize quality.
 Sometimes a small bit of runtime is required for the API to be as good as it can be.
 - Effortless inference is important here.
 Choose APIs where inference just works.
 Example: `Belt.Array.reduce` is included instead of `Js.Array2.reduce`, because the `Belt` version's inference is better than the `Js.Array2` version.

 ## Acknowledgements

-- @bloodyowl + contributors to `rescript-js` are the people who've done the heavy lifting here, since this stdlib is based heavily on `rescript-js`.
+- [@bloodyowl](https://github.com/bloodyowl) + contributors to `rescript-js` are the people who've done the heavy lifting here, since this stdlib is based heavily on `rescript-js`.
 - Also a shout out to the authors of `Belt`, as a few key things have been incorporated directly from `Belt`.
-- Patrick (@ryyppy) for his work on `rescript-promise`, which is fully inlined into the stdlib.
+- Patrick ([@ryyppy](https://github.com/ryyppy)) for his work on `rescript-promise`, which is fully inlined into the stdlib.

 ## Installation